RenderKit/embree/README.md

-whether the corresponding ray is valid (-1) or invalid (0), the `geometryUserPtr` member points to the geometry user data previously set through `rtcSetGeometryUserData`, the `context` member points to the intersection context passed to the ray query, the `rayhit` member points to a ray and hit packet of variable size `N`, and the `geomID` and `primID` member identifies the geometry ID and primitive ID of the primitive to intersect.
+whether the corresponding ray is valid (-1) or invalid (0), the `geometryUserPtr` member points to the geometry user data previously set through `rtcSetGeometryUserData`, the `context` member points to the ray query context passed to the ray query, the `rayhit` member points to a ray and hit packet of variable size `N`, and the `geomID` and `primID` member identifies the geometry ID and primitive ID of the primitive to intersect.